pinceladasdaweb/Simple-PHP-Contact-Form/README.md

         'prefix' => '[Contact Form]'
     ],
     'emails' => [
-        'to'   => '', // Email to receive emails via the form.
+        'to'   => '', // Email address to receive emails via the form.
-        'from' => '' // A valid email where the domain should be the same when the form is hosted.
+        'from' => '' // A valid email address - the domain should be the same as where the form is hosted.
     ],
     'messages' => [
         'error'   => 'There was an error sending, please try again later.',